 “The reason I voted the way I voted; it was lack of information, lack of information from my city attorney, lack of information from what role the police department's [going to] play in this.”

-Congressman Byron Donalds, Governor Ron DeSantis and Attorney General James Uthmeier all commented on Fort Myers council's Monday decision, the attorney general also issued a letter to Fort Myers.
+After Monday's split vote, Congressman Byron Donalds, Governor Ron DeSantis and Attorney General James Uthmeier all commented on the council's decision.

-While there is no official definition of what constitutes a “sanctuary city”, according to the organization Global Refuge, it’s a policy that limits the extent to which a local/state government will share information with federal immigration law officers.
-There is currently no federal punishment for a municipality becoming a "sanctuary city".
+Although there is no official definition of what constitutes a “sanctuary city”, according to the organization Global Refuge, it’s a policy that limits the extent to which a local/state government will share information with federal immigration law officers.
+While there are no federal penalties for municipalities adopting sanctuary policies, Florida Governor Ron DeSantis signed a bill in 2019 that prohibits local governments from enacting such policies, requiring them to use "best efforts" to support the enforcement of federal immigration law.

 Councilman Burson asked Alley directly if he believes the council should “do what’s been asked of them.”